-86 AT&T Phase II Reply Comments May 1, 2018 at 25.
+&lt;sup>85 AT&T Phase II Reply Comments May 1, 2018 at 25.

-- 2) The company claiming ROFR has a video franchise under the Digital Infrastructure and Video Competition Act of 2006 (DIVCA), the area it claims in the ROFR submission is part of its DIVCA footprint, and it already offers video service in that area; - 3) The company claiming ROFR is an incumbent local exchange carrier (ILEC) and the area it claims in the ROFR is an unserved area within its wire center region; or - 4) The company is a wireless internet service provider (WISP) and it has a subscriber in the claimed census block(s)
+- Proof that the provider is an existing facility-based provider in the census block(s) for which it claims ROFR.
+This proof may come in one of the following forms: - The company submitted data during the most recent broadband data collection, or the most recent FCC Form 477 data submission that is publicly available, and its footprint includes the area in its ROFR claim; - 2) The company claiming ROFR has a video franchise under the Digital Infrastructure and Video Competition Act of 2006 (DIVCA), the area it claims in the ROFR submission is part of its DIVCA footprint, and it already offers video service in that area; - 3) The company claiming ROFR is an incumbent local exchange carrier (ILEC) and the area it claims in the ROFR is an unserved area within its wire center region; or - 4) The company is a wireless internet service provider (WISP) and it has a subscriber in the claimed census block(s)